35percent/11tystarter/src/posts/ombudsman-rejects-affordable-housing-complaint-against-southwark.md

 ### What we think

 The Ombudsman's decision is a disappointment to us.
 We believe that the Ombudsman treats Southwark generously, given what his own report tells us.
-While it says that Southwark ***'now** has effective means'* of monitoring affordable housing delivery, (our emphasis) this is six years after the issue came to light.
-It is also not clear that the means are really effective, despite the Ombudsman's decision.
-A bespoke tool that could have monitored delivery in real-time has been discarded and another, not specifically designed for the task, is being used instead, with the possibility of reverting to a purpose built tool later.
+It says that Southwarkonly** *'now*** *has effective means'* of monitoring affordable housing delivery, (our emphasis), six years after the issue came to light; the report does not dwell on what has been happening meantime.
+A bespoke tool that could have monitored real-time delivery has been discarded and another, not specifically designed for the task, is being used instead, with the possibility of reverting to a purpose built tool later.

 ### ....missing units